tencentyun/intlcloud-documents/product/存储/文件存储/购买指导/价格总览_intl.md

 ## Billing Example
-An organization has 20 CVMs to access two file systems in Mainland China.
+An organization has 20 Cloud Virtual Machine (CVM) to access two file systems in Mainland China.
 The file system A is used for cold data storage, with a maximum storage of 500 GB.
 The file system B is used as enterprise cloud storage, with a peak storage of 105.6 GB in the current hour.

 The total cost of CFS for this hour = (500+105.6)*0.00008056 = 0.05 USD